zjesko/mlops-iris/README.md

 - Create a fork of the repo using the `fork` button.
 - Clone your fork using `git clone https://www.github.com/<your-username>/mlops-iris.git`
 - Install dependencies using `pip3 install requirements.txt`
-- Run application using `python3 main.py`
+- Run application using `python main.py`
 - Run tests using `pytest`

 ## CI/CD